Product Testing

 DROP TESTING

-Although it is not an ISO Safety required test, we do also subject both road and mountain handlebars to severe drop testing.
-Large weights are affixed to the ends of the handlebar, or in the drops in the case of a road bar, and the bar is dropped from various heights onto a solid striker, bringing the bar to an immediate stop, which forces the bar to absorb and dissipate the impact energy.
-The ability of the handlebar to effectively absorb and dissipate this energy is a key attribute that is used to develop some of the safest handlebars currently available.
-We conduct drop testing in conjunction with fatigue testing to test prototype and production products at the highest stresses possible.
+Drop testing is an impact test for handlebars.
+Heavy weights are affixed to the ends of the handlebar, or in the drops in the case of a road bar, and the bar is dropped from various heights onto a solid striker.
+This brings the bar to an instant stop, which forces it to absorb and dissipate all impact energy.
+The handlebar’s ability to effectively absorb and dissipate this energy is a key attribute that’s used for developing some of the safest handlebars currently available.

 JOBST